Dried shrimp are called udang kering in Singapore and Malaysia. Let’s find out more!

 Katsuobushi, dried bonito flakes, is an indispensable ingredient in Japanese cooking.
 With its smoky and fishy flavour, it’s bursting with umami notes, and to me, makes a great dried shrimp substitute.

 Use like for like, in terms of amount.

 Here are just some examples of recipes on SMR that use udang kering.
 To find more, just do a search for dried shrimp at the top of this page.

 As you can see in the images below, many Malay (and Indonesian) vegetable recipes are not vegetarian, for the simple reason that the spice paste almost always contains dried shrimp or shrimp paste, or both.

-♥ If you found this article useful, don’t forget to leave me a comment and that all important, 5-star rating!
-Thank you! ♥
+If you found this article useful, don’t forget to leave me a comment and if you’re feeling like a star, don’t forget that 5-star rating!
+Thank you!

 And feel free to tag me on Instagram @azlinbloor with your recipes.
 If using one of mine, hashtag it #linsfood.